-3.7 Goodwill and other intangible assets (continued)
+3.7 Goodwill and other intangible assets (Cont'd)

-(b) Development costs (continued)
+(b) Development costs (Cont'd)

 Capitalised development costs are measured at cost less accumulated amortisation and accumulated impairment losses.
 The development costs are amortised on a straight-line basis over the period of 5 years during which their economic benefits are expected to be consumed.
 The policy for the recognition and measurement of impairment losses is in accordance with Note 3.12(b) to the financial statements.